-You have only sixty (60) days from your notice of Medicare exclusion to appeal the HHS OIG decision.
+You have only 60 days from your notice of Medicare exclusion to appeal the HHS OIG decision.
 Given that Medicare exclusion can be career ending, you should appeal your Medicare exclusion by requesting a hearing before an Administrative Law Judge as soon as possible.
-An experienced health law attorney can help you navigate the hearing and appeal process.

 As with reinstatement, you essentially have one shot at an appeal, and you should consider hiring a Medicare exclusion reinstatement attorney to appeal the Medicare exclusion decision.
 Pursuant to 42 CFR 402.214, you must request a hearing within 60 days from the receipt of the notice of exclusion.
 The request for a Medicare exclusion hearing should be completed by an experienced health law attorney and must include:

 - A statement as to the specific issues the individual takes with the Medicare exclusion

 - Basis for the disagreement of the Office of Inspector General’s decision

 - Reasons why the proposed length of exclusion should be modified

 - Reasons, if applicable, why the health or safety of Medicare beneficiaries does not warrant exclusion